tomeshnet/toronto-community-network-docs/src/onboarding/github.md

 A GitHub Project is a type of [Kanban](https://en.wikipedia.org/wiki/Kanban_%28development%29) board for organizing issues.
 Each of the cards are issues, which can be in different columns.
 We use a standard setup with To Do, Doing (aka "In Progress"), and Completed columns.
 We also have a Backlog column on the far left for low-priority tasks.
 Issues can be moved from column to column as needed, to indicate their status.
-Issues will automatically be moved to Completed when they're closed.
+Issues will automatically be moved to Completed when they are closed.

 Issues in the project can also be filtered by label by clicking on a label, for example all the communications issues in the project can be seen [here](https://github.com/tomeshnet/toronto-community-network/projects/1?card_filter_query=label%3Acommunications).